US STOCKS-Wall St tops new highs on Democrat-driven stimulus hopes

 "A Democratic Congress is going to obviously be more concerned about the small businesses, and the Main Street."

-Economy-linked financials .SPSY jumped 1.7%, while industrial .SPLRCI and materials .SPLRCM sectors hovered near record highs on expectations that Biden would line up a bigger fiscal package and boost infrastructure spending with Congress under Democrat control.
+Economy-linked financials .SPSY jumped while industrial .SPLRCI and materials .SPLRCM sectors hit new records on expectations Biden will line up a bigger fiscal package and boost infrastructure spending with Congress under Democrat control.

-Rate-sensitive bank shares .SPXBK gained 2.9%, tracking another surge in the benchmark 10-year U.S. Treasury yield above 1%.
+Rate-sensitive bank shares .SPXBK gained, tracking another surge in the benchmark 10-year U.S. Treasury yield above 1%.
 US/

 Plain vanilla growth stocks, relatively speaking, are less likely to benefit from more stimulus spending, said David Bahnsen, chief investment officer of The Bahnsen Group in Newport Beach, California.